The assessment process

 Before you get in touch, there're 2 things that are very helpful to have already explored as this can speed up the booking process:

-Even if there's no history of eyesight difficulties, we ask that signs of visual discomfort or disturbances are explored before the assessment date so that we have confidence in the assessment outcome.
+2. Even if there's no history of eyesight difficulties, we ask that signs of visual discomfort or disturbances are explored before the assessment date so that we have confidence in the assessment outcome.
 Please click on this link to the questionnaire and, if booking for your child, ensure that you ask them these questions.

-2. Booking an appointment
+2. How to book an appointment

-3. Prior to the assessment
+3. What's needed prior to the assessment

 I appreciate that having an appointment with someone unfamiliar can be rather daunting and therefore I offer a free 5-10 minute Zoom 'hello' in the days just beforehand so the person who's seeing me can say 'hello', ask questions, etc.